VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Acquiring an image from the swapchain.md

 2025-11-07 14:05
 Status: #baby
 Tags: [[vulkan]] [[vulkan sychronisation]]
-# Acquirng an image from the swapchain
+# Acquiring an image from the swapchain

 Here we need to get the image from the swapchain.